bramba2000/spin-presentation/slides.md

 - works like `if` but at the end of the statement list it restarts from the choice point
 - if no `<expr>` is executable the process is blocked; `else` branch could be provided
-- the `break` stamenent is used to exit the loop
+- the `break` statement is used to exit the loop
 </v-clicks>

 ---
+layout: center
+class: "text-center"
 ---

-# Comunication
+# Communication

+---
+---
+## Communication

 The communication between processes is done using **channels**.
 A channel is a **FIFO** queue of messages.